onesky/api-documentation-plugin/README.md

 {'code': 400, 'message': 'Your request cannot be processed'}
 ```

-Currently, we only support JSON data format in response.
+Currently, we only support JSON data format encoded in UTF-8 charset in response.